shahidul034/Database-Lab-Tutorial/README.md

 );
 ```

+### Lab 6 exercise

+1. Write a join that displays each course with its department name.
+2. Create a view named `course_details` from that query.
+3. Insert a temporary parent and child row, delete the parent, and observe the
+   effect of `ON DELETE CASCADE`.

 ## Lab 7: PL/SQL basics and cursors

 You can run these examples in SQL*Plus, Oracle SQL Developer, or